ivirtex/vulkan-hover-docs/vscode_ext/vulkan_man_md_pages/VkVideoEncodeH265RateControlInfoKHR.md

   href="https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#encode-h265-gop"
   target="_blank" rel="noopener">GOP</a>.

-- `temporalLayerCount` specifies the number of H.265 sub-layers that the application intends to use.
+- `subLayerCount` specifies the number of H.265 sub-layers that the application intends to use.

 ## <a href="#_description" class="anchor"></a>Description